-- Behaved in a way that has harmed or may have harmed a child; - may have committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates they may pose a risk of harm to children and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- behaved in a way that has harmed a child or may have harmed a child, and/or; - possibly committed a criminal offence against or related to a child, and/or; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, and/or; - behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-Step 1: Follow the guidance in KCSiE, 2021.
-The Headteacher must contact the LADO via Staffordshire Children's Advice and Support Team within 24 hours of any situation arising on 0800 13 13 126
+Step 1: Follow the guidance in KCSiE, 2022.
+The Headteacher/Chair of Governors must contact the LADO on 0300 111 8007.